-Telemetry and disturbance monitoring is required in all cases for Projects that will operate in the Flow-back Mode and have the capability to supply aggregate generation greater than 550 kW, but less than or equal to 2 MW to Consumers Energy.
+Telemetry and disturbance monitoring is required in all cases for Projects that will operate in the Flow-back Mode and have the capability to supply aggregate generation greater than 2 MW to the Consumers Energy.
 For Projects that will operate in the Non-Flow-back Mode, the requirement for telemetry will be determined on a case-by-case basis as part of the Engineering Review.